datopian/datahub/site/content/blog/example-ckan-2021.md

 ---
-title: "PortalJS example 1: Create a full-featured custom data portal frontend for CKAN with PortalJS"
+title: "Setup Guide: How to create a full-featured custom data portal frontend for CKAN with PortalJS"
 authors: ['Luccas Mateus']
 date: 2021-04-20
 ---